ThatGuyThimo/leapmotion-osc/README.md

-# Leap Motion Controller fingertracking for VRChat OSC
+# Leap Motion Controller finger tracking for VRChat OSC

 Using a Leap Motion Controller from Ultraleap for finger tracking in VRChat without mods.